alechenninger/blog/posts/fakes.md

 written and already tested.
 More importantly, your tests aren't lying to you; they actually provide meaningful feedback.

-// This is the same reason we don't just throw interfaces everywhere even though we might think it makes our code more "flexible."
-Flexibility isn't always good.
-A business rule is a business rule, unless your business model specifically models possible alternatives, there is only one correct implementation.
-If there is only one correct implementation, then what you want is a class, not an interface.
-Incidentally, mocking libraries generally only encourage you to mock interfaces, not classes–a hint that we should not be mocking business logic.

 Unit testing, if defined by isolating a test to only one class, doesn't exist.
 No code exists in a vacuum.
 In this way, **all tests are integration tests.** Rather than think about unit vs integration vs component vs end to end or whatever, I recommend sticking to Google's [small, medium,